day8/re-frame/docs/CodeWalkthrough.md

 ### Components Like Templates?

-`view` functions are like the templates you'd find in Django, Rails, Handlebars or Mustache -- they maps data to HTML -- except for two massive differences:
+`view` functions are like the templates you'd find in Django, Rails, Handlebars or Mustache -- they map data to HTML -- except for two massive differences:

   1. you have the full power of ClojureScript available to you (generating a Clojure data structure).
 The downside is that these are not "designer friendly" HTML templates.